poprygun/gatling-runner/README.md

-# Wrapper for Gatling test simulations that can be deployd to CloudFoundry
+# Wrapper for Gatling test simulations that can be pushed to CloudFoundry

 ## Run default simulation